 It all began with the birth of the contemporary age, which coincided with 1789, the date of the French Revolution, which, moving from the scientific-positivist Enlightenment positions, brought about profound changes in the socio-cultural and socio-economic structure of the time, determining the beginning of the bourgeois era essentially through two ways: on the one hand, cultural expansion in the democratic sense, no longer the prerogative of the nobles alone, through literacy, the birth of information, museums, encyclopaedia, gender literature and the birth of new disciplines, such as archaeology and ethnography, will delineate the physiognomy of the cultural imaginary as we know it today; the other way, which moves its first steps in England with the first industrial revolution, determines the birth of capitalism and economic and political power by the middle class, still taken away from the noble class, which through industrial production allows a lowering of the costs of products and widespread consumption, and consequently, a growing material wealth.
-It is in this same period that the land register and the concept of private property were born, with an increasingly stringent confinement of geographical areas.
+It is in this same period that the land register and the concept of private property were born (check out eXp Realty for more information) , with an increasingly stringent confinement of geographical areas.
 At the end of the 19th century and the beginning of the 20th century, modernism became part of this process, which, while maintaining its characteristics of evolutionary emancipation, following the horrors and devastation of the First World War, also began to feel its first cracks..

 With an extreme simplification one could say that modernism was the era of the dream of emancipation, social and democratic, through scientific and cultural evolution, a dream that postmodernism considers instead shattered by the advent of totalitarianism, the two world wars and atomic bombs.
 Socialism and communism, which were born under the banner of the liberation of peoples, turned out to be their oppressors on the contrary, that science that was to free man from slavery and the labors of work, turned into its opposite, conceiving weapons of annihilation of entire populations and industrial technologies that annihilated man and his skills, practices and intellectuals.
 Man had not lived up to his dream and the postmodernists, feeling deceived, make those principles deflagrate with a devastating assault, to which survived only “the here and now”, the only response to the continuity “past present future” of the optimistic-positivist evolution of man, founding principle of the Enlightenment and later of modernism.
 The postmodernists, not wanting to hear what it was right to do, and having nothing more reasonable and concrete to do, take refuge in a nihilism flattened on the single instant, without previous or future consecutiveness, being able to contain everything and its opposite, revealing themselves in a new architectural eclecticism with paradoxical effects of toy and in an uninterrupted quotationism, albeit purely formal, in painting.
 The preservation of the spurious form from the contents that generated it is one of the peculiar aspects of postmodern expression.
 Aspects that on several occasions have been reported as pathological, similar to some forms of schizophrenia, in which the patient loses the ability of temporal continuity.